jharasaki/cse15l-lab-reports/LabReport2.md

 - It takes the part after "/add-message?" which shows that user = "Jedidiah" and text = "Hello".
 It then adds "Jedidiah: Hello" to a list of messages in the program.
 <br/>
-Then I added the path /add-message?s=How are you&user=Jedi and it came out like this:
+<br/>Then I added the path /add-message?s=How are you&user=Jedi and it came out like this:
 ![Image](HowAreYou.jpg)

 - This called the handleRequest method.